benchi99/server-starter/README.md

 ## Usage

-It is highly encouraged to utilise Linux as your OS for the best experience.
+It is highly encouraged to utilise any flavour of Linux as your OS for the best experience.

 - Install the following packages with your package manager of choice
 ```shell